Megwana/beammeup/README.md

 - Pexels https://www.pexels.com/
 - Pixabay https://pixabay.com/

-All the trailers in the movie review page are via:
+All the trailers on the movie review page are via:

 - https://www.youtube.com/

-For the brief synopsis for each movie before the drop down box, I used the descriptions from 'imbd' as they gave accurate and concise descriptions that were very fitting for each movie.
+For the brief synopsis for each movie before the drop-down box, I used the descriptions from 'imbd' as they gave accurate and concise descriptions that were very fitting for each movie.

 - https://www.imdb.com/